-On June 4, 2021, the Company announced the increase in ownership of MTV to 90.3% following its equity contribution of \$7.0 million to MTV (see Note 14).
+On June 4, 2021, the Company increased its ownership of MTV to 90.3% following its equity contribution of approximately \$6.8 million to MTV (see Note 14).
 In accordance with the MTV shareholders' agreement, the minority shareholder of MTV (the "Minority Shareholder") and SRH Chile SpA (an indirect, wholly-owned subsidiary of TVC) were provided the opportunity to subscribe for newly issued shares of MTV in the proportion of their shareholdings in MTV.
 The Minority Shareholder declined to participate in the proposed share subscription, which resulted in the dilution of their MTV ownership from 30% to 9.7%. (see Note 14).

-On June 21, 2021, TVC announced that the TSX Venture Exchange ("TSXV") approved its proposed name change to Three Valley Copper Corp.
+On June 21, 2021, TSX Venture Exchange ("TSXV") approved the Company's name change to Three Valley Copper Corp.
 The Company's common shares and common share purchase warrants began trading on the TSXV under the new name and new symbols, "TVC" and "TVC.WT", respectively, on June 22, 2021.
-Previously, the Company's common shares and common share purchase warrants traded under the trading symbols "SRHI" and "SRHI.WT", respectively.
+Previously, the Company's common shares and common share purchase warrants traded on the Toronto Stock Exchange under the trading symbols "SRHI" and "SRHI.WT", respectively.